LOYOLA UNIVERSITY CHICAGO

 Extensive writing requirements cover all aspects of screenwriting, from creating a treatment and character bios to writing action and dialogue, culminating in the development of a detailed step outline and polished first act of a feature-length script (20+ pages); Students are required to bring an original movie idea to the first class

-Students will learn how to capture great video and audio, write, produce and edit complex, effective video stories
+Students will learn how to capture great video and audio, research, write, produce, edit complex, effective video stories and present in a variety of ways

 Outcomes

-Students will learn how to capture great video and audio, write, produce and edit complex, effective video stories
+Students will learn how to capture great video and audio, research, write, produce, edit complex, effective video stories and present in a variety of ways

 COMM 328 Editorial Design II: Magazine & Interactive (3 Credit Hours)